vapor/docs/docs/security/jwt.md

 }
 ```

-which you can decode and verify using the [`jwt.io` debugger](https://jwt.io/#debugger).
+You can decode and verify this token using the [`jwt.io` debugger](https://jwt.io/#debugger).
 The debugger will show you the payload (which should be the data you specified earlier) and header of the JWT, and you can verify the signature using the secret key you used to sign the JWT.

 ### Verifying